Liquid fertilizer for Plants will Help you Grow Bigger and Healthier

 A complex liquid fertilizer is an aqueous solution containing approximately 27% potassium, nitrogen, and phosphorus.

 Some liquid fertilizer companies offer complex fertilizers with some stabilizing additives.
-Such additives include:
+Liquid fertilizer additives include:

 - Colloidal clay

 These additives can play a critical role in preventing fertilizer crystallization.
 It is believed that these preventive additives make it easier for users to increase the food substance concentration in the liquid fertilizer for up to 40%.
-Sierra Natural Science does not use clay and bentonite.
+Sierra Natural Science is organic liquid fertilizer supplier who does not use clay and bentonite.

 Complex liquid fertilizer lack free nitrogen.
 To compensate for this, growers and farmers often apply them on the surface while ploughing, hallowing, cultivating, or even during sowing using a drill row.